philoye/emojivert/README.md

 ## Caveats

 I used the mappings from the [rails-emoji](https://github.com/uken/rails-emoji) project and I didn't check them.
 The standards may change (or might have already).
-I personally have only used the Google to Unified translating, your mileage may vary on the rest.
+I personally have only used the `google_to_unified` translation, your mileage may vary on the rest.

 There are methods to convert to an HTML representation of emoji for use with CSS and image sprites.
 I've included the methods, but not the CSS / images necessary to make use of them.
 Again, check out the [rails-emoji](https://github.com/uken/rails-emoji) project if you to pursue this.
-There are several other emoji library that may be useful for rendering emoji with images, see a list below.
+There are several other emoji libraries that may be useful for rendering emoji with images, [see the list below](https://github.com/philoye/emojivert#other-emoji-projects).

 ## Installation